pageContext

 • pageContext.config: See API > meta.

-• pageContext.isHydration: Whether the current page is already rendered to HTML.
-When using Client Routing, the value is usually true for the first page the user navigates to, and false for any subsequent navigation.
+• pageContext.isHydration: Whether the page is rendered to HTML.
+When using Client Routing, the value is true for the first page the user navigates to, and false for any subsequent navigation.
 (When using Server Routing, the value is always true.)
+(If the page doesn't throw an error then it's equivalent to !pageContext.isClientSideNavigation, otherwise the error page is rendered and thus pageContext.isHydration is false whereas !pageContext.isClientSideNavigation is true.)

 • pageContext.isBackwardNavigation: Whether the user is navigating back in history.
 The value is true when the user clicks on his browser's backward navigation button, or when invoking history.back().
 The isBackwardNavigation property only works with Client Routing.
 (The value is always null when using Server Routing.)

-• pageContext.is404: If an error occurs, whether the error is a 404 Page Not Found or a 500 Internal Error, see API > Error page.
+• pageContext.is404: If an error occurs, whether the error is a 404 Page Not Found or a 500 Internal Error, see API > Error Page.

 • pageContext.isClientSideNavigation: Whether the page was navigated by the client-side router.
 In other words, when using Client Routing, the value is false for the first page the user visits, and true for any subsequent navigation.
 (When using Server Routing, the value is always false.)